 The 2080Ti’s cooler is perfectly adequate, offering enough performance to help the card hit its boost clock without getting too loud.
 Custom fan curves can help improve performance or noise levels, depending on your preference.

-The RTX 3070 is likely to be the better graphics card moving forward.
-Its performance should be close to, if not comparable to, the 2080 Ti in most settings, and as new architectures take better advantage of its second- and third-generation RT and tensor cores, it may regularly surpass it.
-It’s possible that the memory limitations of the 3070 will make it better suited to high frame rate 1440p than 4K in the longer term, but if you knock off some of the higher resolution textures, keeping within its 8GB should be more than doable for the foreseeable future.
+Moving forward, we think the RTX 3070 will pull ahead as the more robust graphics card.
+We anticipate that it will regularly surpass the 2080 Ti in most settings and overall performance, thanks to new architectures that take advantage of the second and third generation RT and tensor cores.
+The memory limitations of the 3070 may make it better suited to a high frame rate of 1440p than 4K in the longer term.
+If you knock off some of the higher resolution textures, keeping within its 8GB should be more than doable for the foreseeable future.

 Of course, cost and availability come into consideration when you’re upgrading.
 You won’t see the 3070 for sale today but will hit the shelves in the not-so-distant future for a surprisingly accessible price of around 500$ that manufacturers promise will remain the same for a minimum of one year, or even two if we’re lucky.
 The 2080 Ti is almost nonexistent when new and certainly at nothing close to that kind of price.
 You might be able to find a decent, gently used 2080 Ti; if it’s being sold for around $500 or $600, it’s worth the investment.
 Otherwise, you might be waiting a while for the 3070 stock to become stable enough to buy one.